rajgorshyam18-lab/numpy-analyzer/README.md

 # 🧮 NumPy Analyzer

-## Python NumPy Data Analysis Toolkit
+## Python-Based Numerical Data Analysis Toolkit

-A Python-based NumPy Analyzer created to demonstrate the practical use of NumPy arrays, array manipulation, mathematical operations, searching, sorting, filtering, statistical analysis, modular programming, custom modules, and Python packages.
+A clean, modular and menu-driven Python application built using NumPy for performing array management, mathematical operations, searching, sorting, filtering and statistical analysis.

-The application provides a simple menu-driven console interface for performing numerical and data-analysis operations using NumPy.

 ---

 ## 🎯 Project Objective

-The main objective of this project is to understand and demonstrate:
+The main objective of this project is to demonstrate the practical use of NumPy and modular programming concepts through a structured command-line application.

+The project demonstrates:

-- NumPy arrays
+- NumPy arrays and array manipulation
 - 1D, 2D and 3D arrays
-- Array indexing and slicing
+- Indexing and slicing
-- Array manipulation
+- Combining and splitting arrays
 - Mathematical operations
-- Matrix operations
+- Matrix multiplication
-- Searching and sorting
+- Searching, sorting and filtering
-- Filtering data
-- Aggregating and statistical functions
+- Aggregation and statistical functions
-- Custom Python modules
-- Python package creation and usage
+- Python modules and packages
 - Object-Oriented Programming
 - Exception handling
 - Menu-driven programming